-Dynamic steering: initializing
+!
+Dynamic steering: Initializing

-If this driver message appears and the indicator light is flashing on the instrument panel, dynamic steering is being reinitialized.
+Audi drive select: if the indicator light blinks and the driver message appears, the dynamic steering is reinitialized.
 After starting the engine, the steering wheel will move slightly.
 Re-initialization might be necessary if the steering wheel was moved hard to the left and right while the vehicle was not moving.
-The display goes out as soon as initialization is complete.
+The display turns off if the initialization was successful.